-TABLE 1.1: PC PIECES (continued) FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION Cache 256 kilobytes (KB), 512KB, 1 megabyte (MB).
-RAM is slower than most CPUs, making memory speed an important system bottleneck.
-Faster memory exists, but it's expensive.
-PCs compromise by including just a small amount of faster memory, called cache .
-If it's on the motherboard, it's called Level 2 (L2) cache.
-Many processors include their own cache, which is called Level 1 (L1) cache.
-Cartridge storage device lomega Jaz, Zip drives, Shark drives, Syquest drives, Castlewood Orb drives.
+BLE 1.1: PC Pieces (CONTINUED) FEATURE TYPICAL EXAMPLES BRIEF DESCRIPTION Cartridge storage device lomega Jaz, Zip drives, Shark drives, Syquest drives, Castlewood Orb drives.
 These work like hard disks but are usually a bit slower.
 Their main feature is that they're reasonably priced backup devices.
 Some attach to a parallel port, some to EIDE, and others to SCSI or USB.
 CD-ROM drive speed, interface EIDE, SCSI.
 CDs are the basic means for distributing programs and data today.
 For less than \$1/CD, a vendor can provide the equivalent of about 600 books of text.
 CD-ROM drives are the peripherals that make it possible to read those CDs.
 With a CD-ROM drive, speed is a relative thing.
 If you're using it to read text files or load software, a slower drive (around 16 by today's standards) will do.
 But if you're using it to play games, then you want the fastest CD-ROM drive you can get (52 plus).
-CD Recordable (CD- R)/CD Rewritable (CD-RW) drive, also called CD burner IDE, EIDE, SCSI, USB, FireWire.
+CD recordable (CD-R)/CD rewritable (CD-RW) drive, also called CD burner IDE, EIDE, SCSI, USB, FireWire.
 A CD-R drive permits the one-time (recorder) writing of a CD, and a CD-RW drive permits the multiple (rewritable) writing of a CD.
 Both are usually used for data storage or writing a program or music for distribution.
 A CD can hold more than 720MB, but most CD-Rs write no more than 650MB (and CD-RWs even less, 440-550MB).
 These drives can also be used like a regular CD-ROM drive to install software and play audio CDs.
 USB versions are external and can easily be shared between multiple PCs (as long as all have at least one USB port).
 Configuration method Typically built into the system startup software.
 Computers won't work until you tell them about themselves, or configure them-which you do by changing the BIOS configuration operation for your system.
 Today, virtually all computers configure themselves using built-in software in the BIOS.
 In some cases, you might need to set a few jumpers to configure CPU voltage levels, bus frequency, and cache memory on the motherboard.
+CPU type Pentium, Pentium Pro, Pentium II, Pentium III, Pentium 4, Celeron, Centrino, Itanium, K5, K6, Athlon, Duron, Alpha.
+The CPU determines how much memory the system can address, what kind of software it can run, and how fast it can go.
+The main difference in modern processors is speed, but newer ones have other capabilities such as better graphics handling and multiprocessor support.
+CPU speed 100 megahertz (MHz)-3.20 gigahertz (GHz) and getting faster every day!
+MHz and GHz are rough measures of system speed.
+All other things being equal, a 1GHz processor would run twice as fast as a 500MHz processor.
+However, because so many other components affect the speed of your computer, doubling the CPU speed never actually doubles the system speed.